krisahil/give/README.md

 ## About

 Give is used by Non-Profits to take donations using Stripe.
-Which includes Credit/Debit Cards, ACH, [ coming soon -> Bitcoin, and Apple Pay ].
+Which includes Credit/Debit Cards, ACH.

 ## Problems addressed